uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 ## I made a deposit 30 minutes ago but it hasn’t yet been credited to my account.
 What happened?

 Your transaction is being processed.
 Odds96 requests a certain number of blockchain confirmations depending on the cryptocurrency you chose.
 For example, Bitcoin only requires one confirmation.
 To track the status of your deposit, you can click on the wallet-like icon and scroll down to "Transactions".
 Clicking on the Hash link will take you to the network page related to this transaction.
 Currently, we are using Blockcypher.
 You can check the number of blockchain confirmations in the bottom right-hand corner.

-## Can I top up my account in a currency other than crypto?

-You can top up your account in USD as well.

 ## Where can I find the information about my withdrawal and its status?